 Susceptibility to infections is one of the most common symptoms of PI.
-However, these symptoms can vary and they can be mistaken for common infections, because even healthy people without PI can get sick frequently.
+However, symptoms and signs of PI can vary and they can be mistaken for common infections, because even healthy people without PI can get sick frequently.
 This is one of the reasons it can be difficult to diagnose PI.

 “Finally, I knew what was wrong with me.
 I didn’t really know what the treatment entailed yet, but there was a solution!”

 There are more than 450 types of PI

 These disorders all have differences, but the big thing they have in common is that they all cause problems with the immune system, making it harder to fight off infections.
 Many types of PI result in an inability to make a very important kind of protein called an antibody or immunoglobulin, which helps the body fight off infections from bacteria or viruses.
 This can cause an increased susceptibility to infection.

 Explore some types of PI

 For more information, please refer to the IDF Patient & Family Handbook for Primary Immunodeficiency Diseases (6th ed) by Ballow M, Epland K, Heimall J, Leiding J, Perez E, Riedl M, Younger ME, eds.